Electric field line

 - A uniform electric field has the same distance between the lines of force.

-Between the same kind of electric charge, a line of electric force connects and a pulling force acts.
+Between the same kind of electric charge, a line is connected, and a pulling force acts.

-Between different kinds of electric charges, the electric line of force does not connect and the pushing force acts.
+The lines do not connect between the different kinds of electric charges and the pushing force acts.